- Email: firstname.lastname@example.org

 - Address: Richie Burnett,

 School of Engineering,

 Richie Burnett received an M.Eng degree in electrical and electronic engineering with First Class Honours from Newcastle University in 1996.
-He re-joined Newcastle University on contract in 2006 to lead the development of Digital Signal Processing electronics to support a multi-disciplinary MEMS bio-sensor project for the clinical diagnostic market.
-He currently manages the electronics support facility in the Mechanical Engineering department and provides electronics support and design expertise to staff and students to facilitate teaching and research activities across the broader school of engineering.
+After working in industry, he re-joined Newcastle University in 2006 to lead the development of Digital Signal Processing electronics to support a multi-disciplinary MEMS bio-sensor project for the clinical diagnostic market, and to manage electronics support in the former school of Mechanical and Systems Engineering.

 Prior to joining the university he gathered 11 years industrial experience employed as Electronics Design Engineer in various UK manufacturing companies.
 During this time he designed products as diverse as: